Joinn99/CoRML/README.md

 ## Requirements
 The model implementation ensures compatibility with the Recommendation Toolbox [RecBole](https://recbole.io/) (Github: [Recbole](https://github.com/RUCAIBox/RecBole)).
+This version employs [CuPy](https://cupy.dev/) for matrix storage and computation, and produces the results in the paper.
+In addition, we also offer a pure PyTorch version of CoRML model, which can be found [here](https://github.com/Joinn99/CoRML/tree/torch).

 The requirements of the running environement:

 - Python: 3.8+
 - PyTorch: 1.9.0+
 - RecBole: 1.1.1
+- CuPy: 0.10.5+

 ## Dataset
 Here we only put zip files of datasets in the respository due to the storage limits.
 To use the dataset, run